palikar/blog-hugo-files/content/posts/emacs_framer.md

   "Keymap for Framer minor mode.")
 ```

-The map is defined in a variable named **framer-mode-map**.
+The map is defined in a variable named `framer-mode-map`.
 The actual keymap creation is done with the function `make-keymap`.
-After that, in the body of the **let**-block we define the individual keybinding in the keymap and which functions they call.
-We haven't defined the functions (**framer-increase-height**, ...) yet but don't worry. <br /> At this point we are ready to define our mode.
+After that, in the body of the `let`-block we define the individual keybinding in the keymap and which functions they call.
+We haven't defined the functions (`framer-increase-height`, ...) yet but don't worry. <br /> <br /> At this point we are ready to define our mode.
 As many other packages, we'll actually define two modes:

 -   one global that will take effect in the whole "Emacs process"
 -   and one that will only affect the current buffer.

-The actual definition is pretty easy and is done through the macro **define-minor-mode**.
-The definitions of out two modes:
+The actual definition is pretty easy and is done through the macro `define-minor-mode`.
+The definitions of our two modes:

 ```emacs-lisp
 (define-minor-mode framer-mode